rsinger86/drf-flex-fields/README.txt

 Basics
 ======

-To use this package's functionality, your viewsets need to subclass ``FlexFieldsModelViewSet`` and your serializers need to subclass ``FlexFieldsModelSerializer``:
+To use this package's functionality, your serializers need to subclass ``FlexFieldsModelSerializer``.
+If you would like built-in protection for controlling when clients are allowed to expand resources when listing resource collections, your viewsets need to subclass ``FlexFieldsModelViewSet``.

 ::